ERIK GUSTAFSON – EXECUTIVE DIRECTOR

 Hussein Al Baya is an investor at Valinor Management, an investment firm based in New York managing approximately $3 billion in assets.
 Previously, he was on the investments teams at Bain Capital Credit and the Principal Investment Area of Goldman Sachs, and started his career in the Investment Banking Division of Credit Suisse.
 During graduate school, Hussein also served as an adviser to the Governor of the Central Bank of Iraq based in Baghdad.
 Prior to joining EPIC’s board, Hussein was a co-founder and a director of Rally for Iraq, a not-for-profit organization that established a scholarship endowment for Iraqi students to pursue undergraduate and graduate studies in the United States.
 Hussein earned a Bachelor of Science, with University and College Honors, from Carnegie Mellon University, and an MBA from Harvard Business School.

 David Slater has been interested in the Middle East since 2005, when he joined the U.S. Army.
-During his time of service, David studied Arabic at the Defense Language Institute (DLI) and deployed to Iraq twice, in 2008 and in 2011.
-While deployed, he worked closely with Iraqi civilians, personally witnessing the utter devastation which surrounded them, and therefore decided that he was going to do something to help improve their situation.
+During his time of service, David studied Arabic at the Defense Language Institute and deployed to Iraq twice, in 2008 and in 2011.
+While deployed, he worked closely with Iraqi civilians, witnessing first-hand the utter devastation which surrounded them, and decided that he was going to do something to help improve their situation.
 To that end, after returning to the U.S., he finished junior college then studied International Relations at U.C.
 Davis.
 In the summer of 2013, David participated in the University of California Washington D.C program, during which he interned at EPIC and was instrumental in creating the “Iraq Matters” podcast.
 Currently, David is working as a Caseworker for the International Rescue Committee in Sacramento, where he helps resettle many Iraqi refugees and SIVs.